Policy goals: All people of color have safety and security

 For most people of color, the rent is too damn high.
 Housing is a watershed issue that determines a person’s or families’ quality of life.
 So, why isn’t quality affordable housing a basic right for everyone in the country?
 In fact, there is not a place in our country where a full-time minimum wage worker can afford a two-bedroom apartment.
-Further, a majority (56%) of Black and Latinx (55%) renters spend more than 30% of their income on rent.
-This is compared to only 45% of White households experiencing this housing cost burden.
+Further, a majority of Black (56%) and Latinx (55%) renters spend more than 30% of their income on rent.
+This is compared to only 45% of white households experiencing this housing cost burden.
 Furthermore, the dream of home ownership has not been a golden ticket to prosperity for people of color.
-In 2017, only 41% of Black and 47% of Latinx households owned their homes, compared to 71% of White households.
-The cause of these disparities is very simple and straightforward: the collusion of the federal government with the corporate elite to intentionally segregate the US housing market by race.
+In 2017, only 41% of Black and 47% of Latinx households owned their homes, compared to 71% of white households.
+The cause of these disparities is very simple and straightforward: the collusion of the federal government with the corporate elite to intentionally segregate the U.S. housing market by race.

 The Oppression Economy began its segregation of housing markets through a practice called “redlining.”
 Through this practice, the federal government created color-coded maps to determine where private banks would be allowed to make home loans.
 Consistently, neighborhoods predominantly occupied by people of color were marked by red lines and labeled hazardous, meaning no loans could be made in these neighborhoods.
-Despite reforms and protections, today 60% of neighborhoods that were redlined remain low-income and racially segregated.
+Despite reforms and protections, 60% of neighborhoods that were redlined remain low-income and racially segregated today.